Escaped Pennsylvania inmate stole rifle, fled homeowner's gunfire and remains at large, police say

 “I was just finishing up feeding at the barn, and I stepped outside, was checking my Twitter feed, and that’s when I heard like, like the six or seven, the shots ring out and I knew it was like one of two or three houses just across the road,” Mesiarik said.

-Kathleen Brady lives within view of where Cavalcante was seen near a road, and about a quarter-mile from the house where he stole the rifle.

-Brady endured an anxious and largely sleepless night as sirens sounded, helicopters circled overhead and rifle-toting police walked through her yard.
-She and her child planned to stay with friends — outside of the search area — if he’s not caught.
+Kathleen Brady, who lives within view of where Cavalcante was seen near a road, and about a quarter-mile from the house where he stole the rifle, endured an anxious and largely sleepless night.
+Sirens sounded, helicopters circled overhead and rifle-toting police walked through her yard.
+She and her child plan to stay with friends — outside of the search area — if he isn't caught.

 “You don’t know how desperate he is at this point.
 If he thinks this is the end, he has a lot to lose,” Brady said.
 “Will he take someone hostage?
 Will he hold them at gunpoint to take their car?
 Will he come and just try to take their house to get some time?
 You don’t know.
 It’s terrifying.”